YaoYinYing/REvoDesign/README.md

 ## Introduction

-Welcome to the initial release of the **PyMOL Enzyme Redesign Toolkit** - a powerful plugin aimed at facilitating enzyme redesign using a combination of structural and phylogenetic information.
-This toolkit serves as a co-pilot for protein designers, leveraging the wealth of human knowledge in enzyme design.
+Welcome to **REvoDesign** - a PyMOL plugin that makes enzyme redesign tasks easier for everyone. **REvoDesign** aims at facilitating enzyme redesign using a combination of structural and phylogenetic information, serving as a co-pilot for protein designers and leveraging the wealth of human knowledge in enzyme design.

 ### About the Plugin

-Enzyme redesign is a complex task that requires a deep understanding of protein structures, substrate binding sites, and evolutionary relationships.
-The PyMOL Enzyme Redesign Toolkit is designed to streamline this process by offering a range of tools and functionalities to assist protein designers in their endeavors.
+Enzyme redesign is a complex task that requires a deep understanding of protein structures, substrate binding sites, and evolutionary relationships. **REvoDesign** Toolkit is designed to streamline this process by offering a range of tools and functionalities to assist protein designers in their endeavors.

 ### Key Features

-In this first release, the plugin provides a set of essential tools to help protein designers with the following tasks:
+In brief, the **REvoDesign** PyMOL plugin provides a set of essential tools to help protein designers with the following tasks:

 1. **Surface Residue Analysis**: Identify surface residues exposed as solvent-accessible surface area (SASA) and design pocket identification based on substrates and/or cofactors, with customizable cutoffs.